 Employers first started offering account-based health plans in 2001, when a handful of employers began to offer health reimbursement arrangements (HRAs), employer-funded health plans that reimburse workers for qualified medical expenses.
 In 2004, employers were able to start offering health plans with health savings accounts (HSAs), tax-exempt trusts or custodial accounts that individuals can use to pay for health care expenses.
-The theory behind these accounts is that by giving individuals more control over funds allocated for health care services, they will spend the money more responsibly, especially once they become more educated about the actual price of health services.
+The theory behind these accounts is that giving individuals more control over funds allocated for health care services will cause them to spend the money more responsibly, especially once they become more educated about the actual price of health services.
 Furthermore, these accounts can be used as tax-advantaged vehicles to save for health care expenses in retirement.

-By 2010, 16 percent of employers with 10-499 workers and 23 percent of those with 500 or more workers offered either an HRA or HSA-eligible plan.
-As a result, these plans covered about 21 million people in 2011, representing about 12 percent of the privately insured market (Fronstin, 2011).
-As the number of people with account-based plans grows, total assets in these plans can be expected to grow as well.
+By 2011, 32 percent of employers with 500 or more workers offered either an HRA or HSA-eligible plan, covering 13 percent of that population, up from 23 percent offering such a plan and 10 percent enrollment in 2010.
+As a result, these plans covered about 25 million people in 2012, representing about 15 percent of the privately insured market (Fronstin 2012).
+As the number with account-based plans grows, total assets in these plans can be expected to grow.

-While HRAs and HSAs are still relatively new, a growing percentage of the population has held them for a number of years.
-In 2006, 9 percent of the population with an HRA or HSA had held an account for three-four years, and 3 percent for five years or more (Figure 1).
-By 2011, 27 percent had held an account for 3-4 years, and 12 percent for five years or more.
+While HRAs have been around for just over a decade and HSAs since 2004, a growing percentage of the population has held them for a number of years.
+In 2006, 9 percent of the population with an HRA or HSA had held that account for three to four years, and 3 percent for five years or more (Figure 1).
+By 2012, 29 percent had held an account for three to four years, and 16 percent for five years or more.
 As the length of time individuals have these plans increases, average account balances should increase as well.

-This report examines HSA and HRA assets, account balances, and rollover amounts, using data from the 2011 EBRI/MGA Consumer Engagement in Health Care Survey (CEHCS).
+This report examines HSA and HRA assets, account balances, and rollover amounts, using data from the 2012 EBRI/MGA Consumer Engagement in Health Care Survey (CEHCS).
 It then examines differences and trends in account balances by demographics, income, contribution levels, and engagement in an individual's own health care using a regression equation.
 Rollover amounts are then examined.